Digital Data for Bedrock Geology

 - Data points - Points on the map for which information is available in the MGS bedrock geodatabase.
 The shapefile includes all the data attached to each point, including its geographic coordinates, source of the data, what type of information is available, and technical geologic details.
 In many cases there are more data points in the shapefile than are represented by symbols on the printed map.

 - Overlay polygons - Areas of secondary importance.
 Overlay features might include, for example, regions of abundant xenoliths within a pluton, regions affected by contact metamorphism within a stratified unit, regions of abundant dikes or migmatite within a stratified unit, or areas of abundant, closely-spaced bedrock outcrops.

 The digital data may not include information from the most recently published bedrock geology maps.
 This data will be updated periodically but may be out of step briefly with published maps.
 The user should check the source attributes associated with the bedrock geology data (points/lines/polygons) and verify that the digital data reflects the current published map for the quadrangle.
-The user can view the most recently published maps or check the source for the cited open-file map in the Bibliography of Maine Geology by searching for the open-file number (e.g. 04-93) in the keyword search source field.
+The user can view the most recently published maps or check the source for the cited open-file map in the Maps and Publications Search by searching for the open-file number (e.g. 04-93) in the publication number field.

 Digital bedrock data is available by quadrangle in zipped file format.
 Each zip file contains several shapefiles as described above, as well as an Access database file containing the complete explanation of bedrock units for the quadrangle, taken from the published map.
 Click on the links below to download the zip file (ZIP).
 A pdf file of the accompanying bedrock geologic map (PDF) may be found at Online Bedrock Geology Maps and Reports, Scale 1:24000